grithin/php-route-rewrite/README.md

 In the beginning, Apache mapped file system path to url path on incoming requests.
 This wasn't ideal for scripts, since Apache could fail and return the script in plaintext.
 Matching the file system with the url path is still the avenue of least surprise.

 This Route class provides the functionality of file path to url path mapping, without making the script files public, and with a few additions:
--	a `_routing.php` file can server like an `.htaccess` file with `mod_rewrite`.
+-	a `_routing.php` file can serve like an `.htaccess` file with `mod_rewrite`.
 	-	looped rule checking.
 When a path changes because of a route rule, it may be desirable to recheck the existing rules for the new path, and do subsequent rewrites.
 This is possible with `Route`.
--	a `_control.php` file will be run for anything at and deeper within that path.
-This servers as a sort of section initilization file.
+-	a `_control.php` file will be run for anything within it's placed path hierarchy.

-The benefit to doing it this way, instead of having a single route file that maps directly to flat controller classes is:
+The benefit to doing it this way, instead of having a single route file that maps directly to flat controller classes, is:
 -	expectable location of control logic
 	-	`/section/page` would be at `/section/page.php` by default
 -	expectable locations of route rules for particular paths
-	-	if a section had specific routes, they can be organized with their section route area `/section/_routing.php`
+	-	if a section had specific routes, they will either be at `/section/_routing.php` or `/_routing.php`
 -	expectable locations of section specific control logic
-	-	for example, if a section is only allowed for a certain type of user to access it, that logic would be at `section/_control.php`
+	-	for example, if only a certain type of user can access a section, that logic would be at `section/_control.php`
 -	complex routing: see [The Route Loop](#the-route-loop)